heejong/HostPC/GUI/Example file structure/README.txt

 the data_*.dat and data_*.hdr files.
 The Host PC is responsible for taking the list mode data contained within the binary data_*.dat file and translating it into a REPORT_data_*.dat file structure.
 A list mode analysis function will need to be written in order to read this list mode data and generate a file structure similar to the one shown here.
+The function should take a file pointer to a data_*.dat as its input and generate the file structure described in this document as its output.
+It can read the corresponding data_*.hdr file to determine the type of data and required report structure to be generated.

 --- HOW TO GENERATE EXAMPLE REPORT STRUCTURES ---